If you're an introvert looking to make money on the side, there are plenty of options that allow you to work alone while bringing in some cash.

 House-sitting can be a great way for introverts to make a couple of hundred dollars throughout their week doing essentially nothing.

 Food delivery sales are at an all-time high which comes with great opportunity for those looking to make some money on the side.
-Becoming a delivery driver for apps like Postmates or Doordash can be a perfect side hustle for introverts because the majority of your work is done driving, by yourself.

 The pay for food delivery apps varies depending on many factors, but it’s common to earn anywhere from $10 to over $15 per hour of work.